Explore Barcelona

 Address: Barcelona

 Barcelona's famous architectural son, Antonio Gaudi, left his mark on the city nowhere more prominently than in the gardens of the Parc Guell.
-The park, sited on Camel Hill offering splendid views of the city, was originally planned to be a garden city suburb, but only two houses were completed before it was turned into a public recreational park.
-The gardens are festooned with examples of his work, including flights of stairs, columns and a plaza decorated with mosaics.
+The park, sited on Camel Hill and offering splendid views of the city, was originally planned to be a garden city suburb, but only two houses were completed before it was turned into a public recreational park.
+The gardens are festooned with examples of Gaudi's strange and mesmerising work, including flights of stairs, columns and a plaza decorated with mosaics.
+Famous features include Gaudi's dragon, a mosaic lizard straddling two staircases which is frequently replicated in souvenir stores, and the Sala Hipostila, or Doric Temple, which is a forest of 88 stone columns.
+Gaudi enjoyed experimenting with natural forms in his art and the park is a fascinating mixture of art and nature.
 The pink fairytale house standing at the entrance to the park was once home to Gaudi and his niece, but is now a museum containing some Gaudi-designed furniture, décor, drawings and portraits of the architect.
+Guided walking tours of the park are available and usually very informative, but it is enjoyable to stroll around without a guide too.
+To fully explore the park at your leisure you will need at least half a day - don't forget the camera!<br /><br />

-La Sagrada Família
+La Sagrada Familia

-Address: 401 Calle Mallorca Barcelona
+Address: 401 Calle Mallorca.
+Barcelona

-Telephone: 932 073 031
+Telephone: +34 932 073 031

 Montjuic